 For NDSU students and student organizations, non-compliance with this policy could result in disciplinary action up to and including suspension, expulsion or loss of status as a registered student organization (see section 5.1).

 The University recognizes that chemical dependency and chemical abuse are concerns that can impact both academic success and work performance and there are assistance programs available to help individuals experiencing problems.
-When appropriate, NDSU personnel may refer students and employees to the NDSU Counseling Center or to agencies outside of NDSU for evaluation and/or treatment for alcohol or other drug related problems.
+When appropriate, NDSU personnel may refer students to the NDSU Counseling Center (701-231-7671), or to agencies outside of NDSU for evaluations and/or treatment for alcohol- or other drug-related problems.
+NDSU personnel may also refer NDSU employees to agencies outside of NDSU for evaluation and/or treatment for alcohol or other drug related problems.
 As part of their benefit package, employees may access services through the Employee Assistance Program.
 Employees may refer students in need of services to the Counseling Center at (701) 231-7671.
 Faculty, staff, and students can access information on available drug and alcohol prevention programs the university offers by going to the Alcohol and Other Drug Prevention Programs website.

 3.1 Organizations are required, by Federal Regulation (2 CFR § 182.215), to not only publish a drug-free workplace statement, but also establish a drug-free awareness program for employees.
 Part of the drug-free awareness program is to inform employees regarding the dangers of drug abuse in the workplace.
 Information on the health risks of alcohol abuse and drug abuse can be found at the U.S. National Library of Medicine and the National Institute for Health.
 Additional information can be found at the Alcohol and Other Drug Prevention Programs website.